Bolls-Bible/bain/django/HOW_TO_ADD_A_NEW_TRANSLATION.md

 ### Format it.

-I download selite module from there, run the code from `myBible_concordance.sql` and export the `verses` and `books` table to csv files. csv format is handy for working with data.
-Then I format the `verses.csv` table, I delete some unneded tags from there, convert some of that tags ...
+I download sqlite module from there.
+The downloaded zip may ,contain two sqlite databases.
+The translation itself and optionally comments (the one with `.commentaries.` in name).
+In the translation sqlite database run the code from `myBible_concordance.sql`, then export the `verses` and `books` table to csv files. csv format is handy for working with data.
+Then format the text in `verses.csv`, delete some unneded tags from there, convert some of that tags ...

 Mind that the output will be interpreted as html.
 You may use there html tags like `<i></i>` or `<br>` &c to get the text neater.
 I would say also that you should use some text to make it looks better.
 Usually I get the text from MyBible modules and there are some patters.
 The `<J>` tags are incapsulating <i>Jesus words</i>.
 I delete it.
 There are `<t>` tags.
 Delete them.
 But the closing `</t>` tags change to new line tag `</br>`.
 There are many tags that I simply delete with regex.
 But you may find a new use for them.
 Map `<e>` to `<b>`

 Also add before all a new collumn `translation` that should be filled with the abbreviation of the translation aka `YLT`, `KJV`, `UBIO` &c. *It should be unique!*

 ### Prepare Books list for given translation